kiringodhwani/RustCheatSheet/README.md

 let third_value = &v[2];	// THIS WOULD GET 3
 ```

-	- **PROBLEM WITH DIRECTLY REFERENCING AN INDEX**: **If we use an invalid index (e.g., index 20 for our vector), then we get a <ins>runtime</ins> error**.
+- ^^^^^**PROBLEM WITH DIRECTLY REFERENCING AN INDEX**: **If we use an invalid index (e.g., index 20 for our vector), then we get a <ins>runtime</ins> error**.
 If this were an array and we used an invalid index, then we’d get a compile time error, so the program wouldn’t even run until we fixed the error.
 This is because arrays are fixed size (so we know array size at compile time), but with a vector, we don’t know the size at compile time (stored on the heap so could be of variable size).
 Thus, if you directly reference an element in a vector, then your program can crash at runtime if an invalid index is used.
 Solution (if don’t want program to crash if invalid index is used and instead want to handle that case gracefully)…

 2. **The Get Method:** Returns an **Option** enum — Some(value) or None. **Use `match`** expression to handle both cases.